YuvalKogos/Genetic-Algorithm-Library/README.md

  - Neuroevolution library (combination of the MLP model and the GA optimization) will be added soon with Flappy Bird game.

  *TODO : support multiple hidden layers (currently the MLP model support only 1 input, 1 hidden and 1 output layers) - DONE!
- EDIT: The file NeueralNetworkLibrary now supports n hidden layers.
+ EDIT: The file NeueralNetworkLibrary now supports n (multiple) hidden layers.